-Just look at these official Venice tourism statistics for a recent year:
+Just look at these official visitor statistics for a typical year:

 You can see that the number of visitors in the quietest month (January) was less than 38 percent of the visitor count during the busiest month (July).
 For the five-month period from November through March, visitor traffic was about about one-third of tourist visits from May through September.

 The contrast is even more extreme if you study the numbers for foreign tourists alone.
 In January, there were about 337,000 foreign tourists; in July, there were 1,065,000.
 In other words, there were only 31.6 percent as many foreign visitors in January as there were in July.

 We suggest coming any time from November through March except for holiday periods (e.g., Christmas through New Year's or Easter) and Carnival, unless you're willing to endure crowds and pay a premium for your hotel or vacation apartment.

 January is especially nice, once you get past New Year's Day.
 Very few tourists are in town, and you can enjoy Venice as it was before the era of mass tourism.

 If you're a native of Phoenix or Bangkok, you may find Venice too chilly for comfort during winter, but if you come from a more northerly climate, you may be pleasantly surprised.
 Even in January, Cheryl is quite warm in a wool coat (such as a Loden coat), and Durant is comfortable in a shell parka with a fleece sweater underneath.

 Snow occurs now and then (see photos of a March snowstorm below), but rain and the occasional fog are seen more often than snowflakes.
 Fun fact: January, February, and March have less precipitation than July, August, and September do.